 Music Scores and Recordings

 Databases such as Proquest Digital Dissertations and WorldCat Dissertations and Theses are useful for finding dissertations and theses related to music and musicology studies.
-Also check out the UCR music dissertations to see what has been written by graduates of the UCR program, using the Scotty catalog and search keywords: "UCR -- Music. local."
+Also check out the UCR music dissertations to see what has been written by graduates of the UCR program, using the UCR catalog and search keywords: "UCR -- Music. local."

 Music and musicology researchers often use indexes and abstracts for pursuing research.
 To keep abreast of current musical trends and topics, see Music Index, IIMP (International Index to Music Periodicals), RIPM: Retrospective Index to Music Periodicals (1800-1950), and others.